Sourceful Blog

 The ideation stage is where your team can get creative.
 Now that you've defined the function of your packaging, you need to find solutions to achieve it.
 During this stage, it’s also critical to validate any design assumptions.

 Remember to consider the outside and inside of your packaging design.
-The inside includes the packaging components that keep your product safe, such as inserts or tissue paper.
+The inside includes the packaging components that keep your product safe, such as custom inserts or tissue paper.

 There are a lot of techniques that can help with ideation, including sketching and storyboarding.
 The former involves sketching out aspects of your design to see what it will look like.
 And storyboarding involves outlining the user experience.
 It helps you understand the overall journey of your packaging from when it leaves the warehouse to when it arrives at your customer's doorstep.
 You can also use software to create photo-realistic renderings and animations of your ideas.
 Programmes such as Adobe, Solidworks or Cinema4D offer free trials for those who want to experiment.